Tim co-founded Terra Alpha Investments LLC. He designed and oversees the firm’s investment processes, funds, and operations.

 Prior to founding Terra Alpha Investments LLC, Tim was a Senior Vice President at Capital Research which manages $1.3 Trillion in investment funds.
 At Capital, Tim was one of the lead managers of Capital's largest and most successful funds including Growth Fund of America, Capital World Growth and Income Fund, and EuroPacific Growth Fund.
 As an equity analyst he covered a diverse range of global sectors from consumer products to electrical equipment.
 Additionally, Tim served on many organizing committees at Capital and oversaw the firm's global research cluster teams.

 He also worked as an advisor to CDP, formerly the Carbon Disclosure Project, on strategic planning and organizational effectiveness.
-Tim has served as a Trustee of the Virginia Chapter of The Nature Conservancy.
-Currently, He serves on the board of the Piedmont Foundation and on the Investment & Finance Committee of the PATH Foundation.
+Tim has served on the board of the Virginia Chapter of The Nature Conservancy and on the Board of Visitors of the College of William and Mary.
+Additionally, he chaired the board of the Reves Center for International Studies at the College of William and Mary.

 He holds a BA in International Relations from The College of William & Mary and a MBA in Finance from Northeastern University.